-- For children aged 12 years and over: a dose of 500 micrograms (0.5milligrams) of adrenaline is used (ie, using an Emerade 500 microgram device). - The emergency anaphylaxis kit will include: - An adrenaline auto-injector (300 micrograms or 500 micrograms).
-Each kit will be clearly labelled with the age group for which it should be used; - Instructions on how to use the Emerade AAI(s); - Manufacturer's product information leaflet; - An emergency anaphylaxis kit monitoring log (checklist of expiry date/batch number and kit location); - A list of students to whom the AAI can be administered.
-Each kit will have a list of specific students for whom it can be used, ie, a kit containing Emerade 500 micrograms will be stored with an Emergency AAI Allergy Register noting students aged 12 years and over). - The emergency anaphylaxis kit must not be locked away. - The emergency anaphylaxis kit must be out of the reach and sight of children. - The emergency anaphylaxis kit must be stored below 25°C and protected from extremes in temperature and direct sunlight (do not store close to radiators). - The emergency anaphylaxis kit must be stored separately from the student's own AAI, which might be stored nearby. - On a monthly basis, one of the nominated members of staff must ensure the emergency anaphylaxis kit(s) is present, in date and located in its designated place in Reception.
-If the AAI is nearing its expiry date a replacement should be ordered. - Replacement adrenaline auto-injectors must be obtained when expiry dates approach. - Emergency anaphylaxis kits are not allowed off school property.
+- The kits are maintained via the Health and Safety audits on each site in liaison with the School Nurse for replacements. - The emergency anaphylaxis kit will be stored centrally and securely in Reception in each school site. - The kit(s) are not located more than 5 minutes away from where they may be needed. - The emergency anaphylaxis kit will include: - An adrenaline auto-injector (300 micrograms). - Instructions on how to use AAI(s); - Information leaflet: - An emergency anaphylaxis kit monitoring log (checklist of expiry date/batch number and kit location); - A list of students to whom the AAI can be administered.
+Each kit will have a list of specific students for whom it can be used;

+- The emergency anaphylaxis kit must not be locked away. - The emergency anaphylaxis kit must be stored below 25°C and protected from extremes in temperature and direct sunlight (do not store close to radiators). - The emergency anaphylaxis kit must be stored separately from the student's own AAI, which might be stored nearby. - On a weekly basis, one of the nominated members of staff must ensure the emergency anaphylaxis kit(s) is present, in date and located in its designated place in Reception.
+If the AAI is nearing its expiry date a replacement should be ordered 2-month rule for expiry. - Replacement adrenaline auto-injectors must be obtained when expiry dates approach. - Emergency anaphylaxis kits are not allowed off school property.
 Students must provide their own named AAI for school trips or sports fixtures off site.
 Staff must check that students have their medication on them and also take the student's named spare medication from school (and return it as soon as the student is back in school).

-1.11 Disposal of the adrenaline auto-injector (AAI)
+1.7 Disposal of the adrenaline auto-injector (AAI)